andromechanic/Obsidian-Vault/End to end NLP pipeline.md

     - **Web Scraping:** Programmatically extracting data from websites using tools like **BeautifulSoup** or **Scrapy**.
 This is useful for gathering product reviews, news articles, or forum discussions.

     - **APIs:** Accessing structured data from third-party platforms like Twitter, Reddit, or news providers through their official APIs.
+(RapidAPI).
+Use request lib from python.
+Need basic understanding of json.

+    - Pdf, image, audio

 - **No Data Available:** In some cases, data may not exist for a specific, novel problem.
 The solution involves: